-This free crochet pattern is for the Striped Ombre Hat and is the perfect beginner crochet pattern for a hat.
-It also makes the perfect Christmas or Holiday gift for the Fall and Winter Seasons.
+This free crochet pattern is for the Striped Ombre Hat which is the perfect beginner crochet pattern for a hat.
+It makes the perfect Christmas or Holiday gift for the Fall and Winter Seasons.

 So often we want to crochet a hat to make a quick gift and we want to make sure it looks amazing.
-Well, with this Striped Ombre Hat pattern, you will be crocheting amazing hats quickly that won’t get boring after making a few.
+Well, with this Striped Ombre Hat pattern, you will be crocheting amazing hats so quickly that won’t get bored after making a few.
 The gradient of 2 different colors creating a striped ombre effect makes this hat extra special.

 Furthermore, it uses the new Heat Wave yarn from Red Heart Yarns/ Yarnspirations.
 It is a special yarn that is sunlight activated and generates more than 12F more heat when worn outside.
 Yes, even on cloudy days.

 So, using single crochet stitches plus the heat wave yarn creates the perfect combination to make every winter warmer.
 At least your head will be!

 Would you like some more Hat Crochet Pouch Patterns?
 Get inspired here:

-So let me now give you the list of information you need in order to do this wonderful Striped Ombre Hat.
+So let me now give you the list of supplies you will need in order to make this wonderful Striped Ombre Hat.

 This pattern is also available as an ad-free, printer-friendly pdf pattern that can be purchased at the links below for only a small fee.